 The variations in plant genetics will appear as the breeding process continues.
 Extremely inbred and hybridized cereal crops will be homogeneous in general.
 As expected, some freaks will appear unexpectedly.

-A group of stable hybrid cannabis seeds will grow into plants that look like the original landrace and grandparents.
+Stabilize hybrid seeds will grow into plants that look like the original landrace and grandparents.
 A redhead may happen in a similar way in a group that has few redheads on their genealogy.
 It is a rare occurrence that can cause inconvenience or boon.

 Stable genetics like the ones in Skunk #1; for instance, spontaneously created the original Cheese strain without input from growers.
 A specific seed recombined the DNA outside the targeted phenotypic variations.
 So, don’t be surprised if you unexpectedly encountered radical variations.
 It can only mean you’re getting there.